JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Discussion

 \subsection{Soft ionizing spectrum}

-The absence of high-ionization lines, including metallicity independent lines, such as \HeII, could be due to an intrinsically red SED, or to ionizing photons being absorbed by hydrogen \citep{inayoshi+maiolino2025,ji+2025,naidu+2025}.
+The absence of high-ionization lines in LRDs, including metallicity independent lines, such as \HeII, could be due to an intrinsically red SED \citep{lambrides+2024,wang+2024b}, However, there are convincing reports of high-ionization UV lines in a few LRDs \citep{tripodi+2025a,tang+2025,akins+2024,labbe+2025}, while preliminary analysis suggests an incidence rate of $\sim12$~percent across the population \citep{tang+2025}, albeit with large uncertainties.
+A possibility to reconcile these differences is that ionizing photons from an intrinsically hard SED are being absorbed by hydrogen \citep{inayoshi+maiolino2025,ji+2025,naidu+2025}.
 This would be in agreement with the weakness of some bright LRDs at mid- and far-IR wavelengths \citep{setton+2025}.
 This hydrogen absorption should drive damped \Lyalpha absorption (DLA) and possibly a Balmer break, which are not seen in this and in many other LRDs \citep[e.g.,][]{ greene+2024,rusakov+2025, juodzbalis+2025}.
-Arguably, the Balmer break could be hidden by dust reddening, which in this and in other objects is inferred independently from the Balmer decrement \citetext{e.g., \citealp{killi+2024}; \citetalias{juodzbalis+2024b}; \citealp{deugenio+2025c}}, or it could be masked by emission from the host galaxy \citep{naidu+2025}.
+Arguably, the Balmer break could be hidden by dust reddening, which in this and in other objects is inferred independently from the Balmer decrement \citetext{e.g., \citealp{killi+2024}; \citetalias{juodzbalis+2024b}; \citealp{deugenio+2025c}}, in combination with outshining from the host galaxy \citep{naidu+2025}.
 Either way, if Balmer breaks were common to all LRDs (whether hidden or not), we should always see Balmer-line absorption.
 While this is seemingly contradicted by current observations, we showed that this conclusion may be driven by inadequate spectral resolution (Section~\ref{s.resol}).
 Future surveys using high-resolution spectroscopy would be an easy way to check the incidence of (possibly hidden) Balmer breaks.